mrpeel/word-doc-technical-style-checker/README.md

 1. Word Options -> Quick Access Toolbar
 2. Set "Choose commands from" to "Macros"
 3. Add "Normal.techDocStyleChcker.checkStyle()" to Quick access
-"checkStyle " can be assigned to a hot-key, or a menu or

 ###Adding to Ribbon
 1. Word Options -> Customize Ribbon